wilfreddenton/stoic/README.md

 tells `stoic` to watch the `blog/` for changes and rebuild the blog automatically.

+It will run a static web server @ `0.0.0.0:3030`.
+After each rebuild your browser should automatically reload.

 ### Collections

 The site created by the `new` command above contains a single collection: `posts`.